 There are many ways to become involved in your community, and the benefits go beyond helping your business.
 You can help people, make new friends, create a new hobby, and have a great time overall!
 Building long-term relationships with customers is a sure way to continue doing business with them, and it’s a great way to improve your personal life as well.

 These ideas will go a long way in building your salon or barbershops baseline while building your personal place in the community.
-Can you think of other ideas that can help a salon or barbershop have a successful business?
+Can you think of other ideas that can help a salon chairs or barbershop have a successful business?
 Comment below!